The Treatment of Ties in AP Correlation

 ACM International Conference on the Theory of Information Retrieval, (accepted), 2017.

-The Kendal tau and AP correlation coefficients are ubiquitous in Information Retrieval and related disciplines for comparing two rankings over the same set of items.
-Even though Kendall's tau was originally defined assuming that there are no ties in the rankings, two alternative versions were soon developed to account for ties in two different scenarios: measure the accuracy of an observer with respect to a true and objective ranking, and measure the agreement between two observers in the absence of a true ranking.
+The Kendall tau and AP correlation coefficients are very commonly use to compare two rankings over the same set of items.
+Even though Kendall tau was originally defined assuming that there are no ties in the rankings, two alternative versions were soon developed to account for ties in two different scenarios: measure the accuracy of an observer with respect to a true and objective ranking, and measure the agreement between two observers in the absence of a true ranking.
 These two variants prove useful in cases where ties are possible in either ranking, and may indeed result in very different scores.
-AP correlation was devised to incorporate a top-heaviness component into Kendall's tau, penalizing more heavily if the discrepancies occur between items at the top of the rankings, making it a very compelling coefficient for Information Retrieval problems.
-Unfortunately, the treatment of ties in AP correlation remains an open problem.
-In this paper we fill this gap, providing closed analytical formulations of AP correlation under the two scenarios of ties.
+AP correlation was devised to incorporate a top-heaviness component into Kendall tau, penalizing more heavily if differences occur between items at the top of the rankings, making it a very compelling coefficient in Information Retrieval settings.
+However, the treatment of ties in AP correlation remains an open problem.
+In this paper we fill this gap, providing closed analytical formulations of AP correlation under the two scenarios of ties contemplated in Kendall tau.
 In addition, we developed an R package that implements these coefficients.